-Welcome to Mahoning Valley Sojourn to the Past
+Spotlight of the week - Mahoning Valley Sojourn to the past

 About Sojourn to the past

-This valuable program has led to the establishment of non-violence week in Youngstown, Ohio.
+This valuable program has led to the establishment of Ohio Nonviolence Week in Youngstown, Ohio.

 Resolutions have been passed by The City of Youngstown and by Youngstown State University acknowledging non-violence week, which is the first week of October each year.
-Youngstown City Schools and various area school districts are also supportive of non-violence week and take part in related activities.
-The Youngstown School Board passed a resolution for an annual Nonviolence Week.
+Youngstown City Schools and various area school districts are also supportive of Ohio Nonviolence Week and take part in related activities.
+The Youngstown School Board passed a resolution for an annual Ohio Nonviolence Week.
 Mahoning County commissioners recently passed a nonviolence resolution for 2011.
 Congressman Lewis has presented a resolution to the US House of Representatives.

 Our participants are available to speak to groups about their experiences with Sojourn to the Past and about promoting non-violence.
 There is also traveling “Then and Now” Exhibit which is available upon request.

 Adults can apply to travel with the group at their own expense.
 Please use our contact page to inquire.